-For Authors: how to choose open peer review for your submission
+For Authors: how to choose open community peer review for your submission

 During the submission process (see also Where/how do I submit my paper to a JMIR journal?), authors are presented with an option to have their submission under go open peer review.
 Note that only the title, abstract, and author(s) are displayed to the public; users who wish to participate as open peer reviewers must log in to view the submission PDF and choose to review it.
 That said, if an author also chooses to publish their submission as a preprint, they will have the option of making their preprint PDF available for public viewing.

 Advantages of open community peer review and preprints

 Open peer review and preprints have several advantages for authors:

 - Papers that undergone open peer-review may have slightly more positive reviews (perhaps because the reviewers signing up for a particular paper may have a stronger interest in the paper's topic and therefore to see it published).

 - The turnaround time (time from submission to decision) may be improved, because more reviewers sign up.